Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations: A formula for the two-point intensity measure

 with

 Notice that the matrices $A,B,C$ depend on $h$; see Definition \ref{def:X}.
-Next, we will state a formula for the Lebesgue density of the two-point intensity measure $\nu$ in terms of the permanent of the Shur complement of $G$, i.e $\Gamma:=C - B^*A^{-1}B$.
-For the definition of the permanent of a matrix we refer the reader to \cite{Matha89}.
-It is defined as follows: \begin{defn} Let $(M_{ij})_{ij}=M\in\C^{n\times n}$ be a square matrix and let $S_n$ denote the symmetric group of order $n$.
+Next, we will state a formula for the Lebesgue density of the two-point intensity measure $\nu$ in terms of the permanent of the Shur complement of $G$, i.e.

+The permanent of a matrix is defined as follows (cf. \cite{Matha89}): \begin{defn} Let $(M_{ij})_{ij}=M\in\C^{n\times n}$ be a square matrix and let $S_n$ denote the symmetric group of order $n$.
 The permanent of $M$ is defined by

-\end{defn} \begin{rem} Although the definition of the permanent resembles closely that of the determinant, the two object are quite different.
+\end{defn} \begin{rem} Although the definition of the permanent resembles closely to that of the determinant, the two object are quite different.
 Many properties known to hold true for determinants, fail to be true for permanents.
 For our purposes it is enough to note that it is multi-linear and symmetric.
-For more details concerning permanents and their properties we refer the reader to \cite{Matha89}. \end{rem} We will prove the following result: \begin{prop} Let $\Omega\Subset\Sigma$ be as in \eqref{Hyp:Omega}.
-Let $\delta>0$ be as in Hypothesis \eqref{Hyp:Delta} and let $\Gamma=C - B^*A^{-1}B$.
-Moreover, let $D(\Omega,C_2)$ be as in \eqref{eqn:Tube2Evade}.
+For more details concerning permanents and their properties we refer the reader to \cite{Matha89}. \end{rem} We will prove the following result: \begin{prop} Let $\Omega\Subset\Sigma$ be as in Hypothesis \ref{Hyp:H6}.
+Let $\delta>0$ be as in Hypothesis \ref{Hyp:H7} and let $\Gamma$ be as in \eqref{eq_a2}.
+Moreover, let $D(\Omega,C_2)$ be as in \eqref{eq_i27}.
 Then, there exists a smooth function

-and there exists a constant $C_2>0$ such that for all $\varphi\in\mathcal{C}_0^{\infty}(\Omega^2\backslash D_h(\Omega,C_2))$
+and there exists a constant $C_2>0$ such that for all $\varphi\in\mathcal{C}_0(\Omega^2\backslash D_h(\Omega,C_2))$

 \end{prop} \begin{rem} The proof of Proposition \ref{prop:2ptCorrelation} will take up most of the rest of this paper.
 Therefore we give a short overview on how we will proceed: